 A single intragastric alcohol dose caused gastric lesions, brain swelling, intracranial hypertension, liver and kidney damage, lung injury, and severe thrombosis.
 BPC-157, administered within one minute of alcohol exposure, reversed brain swelling, protected liver tissue at the microscopic level, and counteracted vascular congestion across all organs examined.

-The peptide worked at both 10 mcg/kg and 10 ng/kg doses, confirming the wide effective range seen in earlier studies.
+The peptide worked at both 10 mcg/kg and 10 ng/kg doses.
 No other single compound in the literature demonstrates this breadth of organ protection against acute alcohol exposure.

 Source: Gojkovic et al., 2021